jacksund/simmate/tutorials/01_Installation.md

 <img src="https://docs.anaconda.com/_images/nav-defaults.png"  height=440 style="max-height: 440px;">
 </p>

-On the left of the screen, you'll see an "Enviornments" tab.
+On the left of the screen, you'll see an "Environments" tab.
 Go ahaead and open it.
 When you first install Anaconda, there will only be a "base" environment that has a bunch of popular programs installed for you already.
-You can create new enviornments here and install new packages into each -- all without affecting what's already installed.
+You can create new environments here and install new packages into each -- all without affecting what's already installed.

 <!-- This is an image of the Anaconda GUI environments -->
 <p align="center" style="margin-bottom:40px;">
 <img src="https://docs.anaconda.com/_images/nav-env1.png"  height=440 style="max-height: 440px;">
 </p>

 That's really it to the Anaconda interface!
 While we can install Simmate with this interface, it's actually even easier with the command-line.
-We'll switch to that next.
+The remainder of this tutorial will use the command-line instead of the Anaconda Navigator interface.

 If you want a more complete overview of Anaconda, they have a series of [getting-started guides](https://docs.anaconda.com/anaconda/user-guide/) available, but these guides aren't required for using Simmate (so don't spend any more than 10 minutes looking through them).